michhar/flask-simple-user-assignmet/README.md

 Create a file `.vars` and place environment variables inside it.

+* For example, the Unix file will look like:

 ```
 export AZURE_TENANT_ID=<tenant or directory id>
 export AZURE_CLIENT_ID=<client or app id>